 Rebecca is Co-Chair of the Society for Computers and Law Women in Technology group, a committee member of TECBAR and is on the editorial committee of the Tech Disputes Network.
 In 2023 Rebecca won the Leading Technology Law Advisor (London) award in the Influential Businesswoman Awards.

 Rebecca has published several articles on the topic of technology and the law in both national and international publications.
 She is also a contributing author to ‘The Law of Artificial Intelligence’ (Sweet & Maxwell) and the AI chapter of ‘The Encyclopedia of Information Technology Law’ (Sweet & Maxwell).
 She speaks regularly on the legal implications of emerging technologies such as quantum computing, AI and blockchain.

 Rebecca has a longstanding interest in technology.
 Prior to joining Chambers, Rebecca worked at Dropbox’s European Headquarters.
 While at Dropbox she worked with companies across different industries and with Fortune 500 companies located in Europe, the Middle East and South Africa.
 Her work focused on assisting clients in the large-scale deployment of cloud technology.

 Instructed as junior counsel in the Post Office Group Litigation (Bates & Ors v the Post Office Ltd (No 6: Horizon Issues) EWHC 3408 (QB)), a group action brought by over 500 current and former sub-postmasters who alleged defects in the Post Office’s retail and accounting computer system.

-Instructed as junior counsel in a patent dispute regarding software and algorithms for quantum computers.
+Instructed as junior counsel in a patent dispute regarding tools for the commercialisation of quantum computing technologies.

 Instructed as sole counsel in various disputes involving cryptoassets (relevant issues considered include hacking, tracing and misuse of traditional bank accounts for cryptotrading).